 When it comes to student loans and student loan refinancing, interest rates are a huge factor.
 Your interest rates can affect how much money you end up paying back over time, and high rates can make it difficult to keep pace in repayment.

-And when it comes to interest rates, you might have a very important choice to make between a fixed or variable student loan.
+So, you might have a very important choice to make between a fixed or variable rate.
 Which one you pick could have significant consequences, and there are different factors to consider, depending on whether you are getting new student loans to pay for college or are looking to refinance your current debt.

 A fixed interest rate means never changes for the life of your loan.
 Having fixed-rate loans can help you predict how much you’ll pay in interest and can keep your interest payments at manageable levels.
 A variable interest rate, meanwhile, can rise and fall with market conditions.

-So, how do you choose between fixed-rate student loans and loans with a variable interest rate?
+So, how do you choose between a fixed or variable rate for your student loans?
 We’re here to break it down for you.
 Click on one of the links below, or scroll down to get the lay of the land for both situations: